spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 Product offer is created per concrete product and contains product-specific information, information about the merchant selling this product, and the offer price.
 Any concrete product can have one or many offers from different merchants.
 Therefore, a unique *product offer reference* is defined per each product offer and is used to identify the offer in the system.
 Offer reference is mandatory and can only be defined once.

-Merchants can create product offers in the Merchant Portal <!---LINK TO MERCHANT PORTAL FOR OFFERS--> or [import the product offers](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-offer-csv.html).
+Merchants can [create product offers](/docs/marketplace/user/merchant-portal-user-guides/{{ page.version }}/offers/managing-product-offers.html#creating-a-product-offer) in the Merchant Portal or [import the product offers](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-offer-csv.html).

  Marketplace administrators can view and approve or deny merchants' product offers in the Back Office.
 See [Managing merchant product offers](/docs/marketplace/user/back-office-user-guides/{{ page.version }}/marketplace/offers/managing-merchant-product-offers.html) for details.